mihirobendre/coe-332-sp24/docs/unit09/orchestration.rst

 Nomad by HasiCorp is an orchestration system that can handle both containerized and non-containerized workloads.
 Nomad has been gaining popularity recently as an alternative to Kubernetes.
-Compared with Kubernete, Nomad offers a significantly simpler usage model but requires more work by the user to achieve some functionalities available in Kubernetes.
+Compared with Kubernetes, Nomad offers a significantly simpler usage model but requires more work by the user to achieve some functionalities available in Kubernetes.

 Kubernetes
 ~~~~~~~~~~

 Kubernetes (often abbreviated as "k8s") is a container orchestration system supporting Docker as well other container
-runtimes that conform to the Container Runtime Interface (CRI) such as containerd and cri-o.
+runtimes that conform to the Container Runtime Interface (CRI) such as `containerd` and `cri-o`.
 While Kubernetes focuses
 entirely on containerized applications (unlike Mesos) and is not as similar to Docker Compose as Docker Swarm is,
 it provides a number of powerful features for modern, distributed systems management.
 Additionally, Kubernetes is
 available as a service on a large number of commercial cloud providers, including Amazon, Digital Ocean, Google, IBM,